 - Bowl of muesli with yoghurt and berries

 - Pasta with beef mince in tomato-based sauce

 - Pumpkin soup served with bread rolls

 Many players will also have an additional small snack 1-2 hours prior to the game.
 This should be light, rich in carbohydrate and low in fat and fibre for easy digestion.

 Eating and drinking during competition

-Players often don’t feel like eating very much due to the strenuous nature of the game but providing light carbohydrate and protein containing snacks after a match is an important strategy to promote recovery.
-Fluids can be a great option at this early stage post-competition.
-Suggestions for suitable recovery snacks are:
+After matches, players often don’t feel like eating very much due to the strenuous nature of the game but providing easy to eat carbohydrate and protein containing foods after a match is important to promote muscle recovery.
+Fluids with carbohydrate and protein can be a great option in the early stages after a game when appetite is poor.

 Some recovery food suggestions include: